sowmiyagaje/Hit-URL---SRE/hit-counter-master/README.md

 Test the Deployment:

     $ curl 35.204.129.161
-    I have been hit 17 times since deployment.
+    Hola! we have hit 17 times

 #### Cleanup
 To do some cleanup, run the following commands: